tbibby/spacewarships/README.md

 - Internet reachability check
 - Handle other HTTP status codes (301, 404, etc.)

+# Project structure
+All code is in the main.swift file

 # Sample output
 ```
 Loading starship data...